 Welcome Room – Television and small table and chairs for your older children

-3. Strollers — I know most families with babies or toddlers have invested a lot of money in their handpicked strollers, but my advice to anyone with young children would be to rent a stroller while at Walt Disney World.
-You pick up your official Disney stroller at one of the parks or at Disney Springs, and the longer you rent one, the more affordable they are.
-Also available is a service called Kingdom Strollers, which will drop off the stroller of your choice in perfect condition, including a cooler and rain cover.
+Most families with babies or toddlers have invested a lot of money in their handpicked strollers.
+Our advice to anyone with young children would be to rent a stroller while at Walt Disney World.
+There are several options for stroller rentals.
+Pick up an official Disney stroller at one of the parks or at Disney Springs.
+The longer you rent one, the more affordable they are!
+Also available is a service called Orlando Stroller Rental which will drop off the stroller of your choice in perfect condition, including a cooler and rain cover.
 The stroller will be completely set up at your Resort Concierge for when you arrive.
 They will also pick it up at the end of your stay.

 Whether you are the parents of a newborn baby, a toddler, tween, or teen, there are ample ways for you and your children to enjoy all that Walt Disney World has to offer.
 There is no better Theme Park Resort that caters to families more than Disney World.
 With all the amenities, conveniences, and entertainment, your children will not miss out on anything, and neither will you.
 So, plan your Disney trip and include activities that they will enjoy also.
 Have a magical Walt Disney World adventure!